A tractable class of multivariate phase-type distributions for loss modeling: Introduction

 \section{Introduction}

-The effective description of multivariate random variables is a common challenging task for actuaries and risks managers.
-There exists an extensive selection of parametric models designed for this task, which very roughy can be categorized into: copula and non-copula based.
-Copula approaches (cf. \cite{frees1998understanding} and more generally \cite{joe2014dependence}) are easy to implement, since often the margins are fitted separately from the dependence structure.
-However, their dependence structure is usually not very flexible, and is often in a one-to-one correspondence with celebrated summary statistics for dependence such as rank correlations.
-Moreover, formulas for their density and other standard functional not be explicit.
+The effective description of multivariate random variables is a common challenging task for actuaries and risk managers.
+There exists an extensive selection of parametric models designed for this task, which very roughly can be categorized into copula and non-copula based.
+Copula approaches (cf. \cite{frees1998understanding} and more generally \cite{joe2014dependence}) are easy to implement since often the margins are fitted separately from the dependence structure.
+However, their dependence structure {can sometimes be stringent}, and in a one-to-one correspondence with celebrated summary statistics for dependence such as rank correlations {(it is worth mentioning that vine copulas have to a large extent overcome this classic drawback, see \cite{joe1997multivariate})}.
+Moreover, formulas for their density and other standard functionals are not explicit.
 See also \cite{mikosch2006copulas} for a conceptual critique on the copula methodology.
-On the other hand, non-copula approaches tend to posses closed-form densities.
+On the other hand, non-copula approaches tend to possess closed-form densities.
 For instance, \cite{lee2012modeling} (see also \cite{willmot2015some}) propose infinite mixtures of Erlang vectors for the effective modeling of multivariate risks.
-A potential drawback of this approach is that, although guaranteed to approximate any possible risk arbitrarily closely, the actual number of Erlang mixture components does not have a natural or physical interpretation beyond a mixing mechanism.
+A potential drawback of this approach is that, although guaranteed to approximate any possible risk arbitrarily closely, the actual number of Erlang mixture components does not have a natural or physical interpretation beyond a mixing mechanism. { Additionally, Erlang mixtures in the literature assume a common scale parameter, which may cause poor fitting performance when marginals are of different scales.}